The Foundation for Growth

 - We created an internal startup last year called CyLumena.
 We saw the critical need for greater information security to deliver on the promise of digital technologies, among others.
 As entrepreneurs, it was a natural evolution to create our own data and cyber security firm.
 In less than a year, we’ve grown CyLumena to a team of nearly 40 security professionals, as well as achieved HITRUST CSF certification.

-Interview Two: Developing Employees Proactively
+Developing Employees Proactively

 Ramon Fontaine, Leadership Strategic Consultant, DDI